 In this example, the expression of fI(e) at t = 4.5s is fI(e) = KI.(45 -60 + 40 -15) = 10.KI

-It’s almost time for you to implement the integral part into your code.
-But before you do that, let’s figure out what is the effect of the integral part on a feedback loop control.
+It’s almost time for you to implement an integral part of your code.
+But before you do that, let’s figure out the effect of an integral part on a feedback loop control.

 The effects of I

-With the integral part, it’s as if the command had a memory : it knows the previous errors that were made.
+With an integral part, it’s as if the command had a memory: it knows the previous errors that were made.
 And the bigger the sum of the previous errors (sum_e), the bigger fi(e).
 The bigger fi(e), the stronger the command.
-So if the past errors were too important before, it’s time to correct with a bigger command.
+So if the past errors were too important before, it’s time to correct them with a bigger command.

-- ε(t) being a function of time, you can see that every single value it took in the past loops has an effect on the integral part of the PID:
+- ε(t) being a function of time, you can see that every single value it took in the past loops affects an integral part of the PID:

 The integral looks into the past of the system.

 - Adding an integral command will correct the static error induced by a proportional command set alone.
-Indeed, as long as there is an error, i.e. ε(t) ≠ 0, even if ε(t) is small enough to have no effect to the proportional part, it will still impact the system with its residual value.
+Indeed, as long as there is an error, i.e., ε(t) ≠ 0, even if ε(t) is small enough to have no effect on the proportional part, it will still impact the system with its residual value.

 You now have two parameters to tune, KP and KI.
-You can program a proportional control for your system, and refine it with an integral control, which makes it a PI.
+You can program a proportional control for your system and refine it with an integral control, making it a PI.